d-becker/dbd/DEVELOPER_GUIDE.md

   generated.
 The `docker-compose_part.yaml` files of the components will be merged by the main application.
 To reference the docker image name of the component, use variables of the form `${<COMPONENT_NAME_CAPITALISED>_IMAGE}`, for example for the Oozie image, `${OOZIE_IMAGE}` is used.
+* assembly.yaml: A yaml file that contains key-value pairs of component-specific information.

-* dependencies.txt: Contains the names of the other components that this component depends on, separated by newlines.
+	One of the keys is `dependencies`, and the corresponding value is a list of the names of the other components that this component depends on.
+If the key is missing, an empty list is assumed.

+  The `DefaultComponentImageBuilder` class, which is the type of the image builders of all existing components, uses the following additional keys:
+  * `url`: A url templated with the version number of the component, from which the release archive can be downloaded.
+In the string, \"{version}\" is the placholder for the version number.
+  * `version_command`: The command that should be run inside the built docker container to retrieve the component's version number.
+The actual version number will be obtained by matching `version_regex` against the output of this command.
+  * `version_regex`: The regex that will be matched against the output of `version_command` to retrieve the actual version number.

-Although it is possible to implement a `ComponentImageBuilder` that works differently, the `DefaultComponentImageBuilder` class, which is the type of the image builders of all existing components, makes use of the following convention, so any additinal `ComponentImageBuilder` should also do so:
+Although it is possible to implement a `ComponentImageBuilder` that works differently, the `DefaultComponentImageBuilder` class makes use of the following convention, so any additinal `ComponentImageBuilder` should also do so:

 In the resources directory of each component, there should be a a directory with the name `docker_context`.
 It should contain the Dockerfile and any files that need to be in the docker build directory when building the image, except for